While it hasn't yet achieved a national reputation for the quality of its restaurants, San Diego boasts some excellent cuisine and innovative chefs.

 - Forget that old saying about eating oysters only in months with an "R" in them, you can get fresh oysters from Tomales Bay's oyster farms north of San Francisco any time of year.

-- You can not only see famous chefs but learn their recipes and taste their creations at the annual Yosemite Chefs' Holidays.
+- You can not only see famous chefs but also learn their recipes and taste their creations at the annual Yosemite Chefs' Holidays.
 Yosemite Vintner's Holidays are the wine-lover's best bet.